-OSPI will utilize these funds with a priority on students who have missed the most in-person instruction over the last two years.
-Determination of services for students who have missed inperson services will be dependent on an analysis of the Academic and Well-being Recovery Plans.
-This data analysis and disaggregation by student group will assist OSPI in targeting resources, and will better position the state to invest in ongoing wraparound services for students.
+OSPI will utilize grants to existing and new 21CCLC to prioritize students who have missed the most in-person instruction over the last two years.
+Determination of services for students who have missed in-person services will be dependent on an analysis of the Academic and Well-being Recovery Plans.
+This data analysis and disaggregation by student group will assist OSPI and 21CCLC partners in targeting resources, and will better position the state to invest in ongoing wraparound services for students.

 4. Emergency Needs: If the SEA plans to reserve funds for emergency needs under section 2001(f)(4) of the ARP Act to address issues responding to the COVID-19 pandemic, describe the anticipated use of those funds, including the extent to which these funds will build SEA and LEA capacity to ensure students' and staff's health and safety; to meet students' academic, social, emotional, and mental health needs; and to use ARP ESSER funds to implement evidence-based interventions.
-Click here to enter text.